seongjinhong-ca/tinyURL/README.md

 ```
 - Seongjin Hong
-  - Design system design, models, end points,
+  - Design system design, models, end points.
-  - Implement majority of the application
+  - Implement all of the application.
   - Decision making for choosing technology used for the project.
-  - Learning everything from scratch
+  - Able to learn a new technology as I build the project.
+  - Independent learning for Terraform, Redis.
+  - Familiarize myself with linux and bash terminal environment using WSL and CLI commands.

 - Bo Zhao
-  - Idea provider
-  - Advisor and partner for the project
+  - Partner for the project
-  - Expert on TypeScript + React
+  - able to help TypeScript + React
-  - Have experience on building Backend in industrial level.
+  - Have experience on building Backend (express).
 ```